Monday, December 30, 2024

 Black Friday/Cyber Monday Haul 2024

-It's been quite awhile since I published on of these posts.
+It's been quite awhile since I published one of these posts.
 There's a couple of reasons.
 First, many of my tabletop gaming purchases these days are PDFs.
 Which don't make for great photos to attract eyeballs.
 Second, many of my tabletop gaming purchases aren't for the games they were written for.
 It's to ruthlessly pillage for ideas to use in the games I actually run.
 This year is actually something of an exception.
 Third, my previous holiday deal shopping posts feature a fair amount of "these are the exciting plans I have for this stuff!"
 Which gets depressing when I go back and realize how few of those plans actually materialized.

 But let's do this thing again anyway.